Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Established for over 40 years and run by expert motorcyclists.

 The Stoye Company was founded by Walter Store and Hans Center in 1925 in the city of Leipzig to produce motorcycle sidecars, and delivery trailers as well as special order motor cycles according to the customers own specifications.

-The first side car was made of marine-ply wood, covered with an aluminum skin.
+The first side car was made of marine plywood, covered with an aluminum skin.
 It was fully suspended and sported a luxurious interior made wholly of leather.
-Stoyes hallmarks were... leather interiors, lots of chrome trim and utilizing the latest suspension technology.
+Stoyes hallmarks were leather interiors, considerable brightwork and state-of-the-art suspension.